 The 2022 NDC reaffirms Australia’s target to achieve net zero emissions by 2050.

 Net zero and other long-term targets

 Australia has submitted a long-term emissions reduction plan for achieving net zero emissions by 2050, also submitted as a Long-Term Strategy (LTS) to the UNFCCC in October 2021.
-However the scenarios presented in the strategy only reduce emissions by 66% to 85% from 2005 emissions levels.
-The plan relies on carbon offsets, global technology trends and unknown “technology breakthroughs”, without presenting any new policies (DISER, 2021e).
+However, the scenarios presented in the strategy only reduce emissions by 66% to 85% from 2005 emissions levels.
+The plan relies on carbon offsets, global technology trends and unknown “technology breakthroughs”, without presenting any new policies (DISER, 2021d).
+The new government announced it will be legislating its net zero target (and the 2030 target) (Albanese and Bowen 2022).

-The government states in this planning document that its net zero by 2050 commitment, as with the 2030 NDC target, will not be legislated into law (DISER, 2021e).
-Instead, the government claims that it will, through the existing Technology Investment Roadmap, guide AUD 20bn of public funding towards the following priority low emissions technologies: clean hydrogen, ultralow-cost solar, energy storage, low emissions steel, CCS, and soil carbon.
+The Technology Investment Roadmap indicates it will guide AUD 20bn of public funding towards the following priority low emissions technologies: clean hydrogen, ultralow-cost solar, energy storage, low emissions steel, CCS, and soil carbon.
 Overall, the LTS relies heavily on the future development of “low-emissions technology” not proven at scale such as CCS, along with land use reductions and international offsets, with no plans to phase out coal, curb fossil fuel exports, nor hold heavy polluters accountable.